Treatment for Anxiety

-Recent research in the United States found that three sessions of gentle yoga for anxiety a week can help combat anxiety as it boosts levels of a chemical in the brain, essential for a relaxed mind.
+Recent research in the United States found that three sessions of gentle yoga for anxiety a week can help combat anxiety as it boosts levels of a chemical in the brain that is essential for a relaxed mind.
 This chemical is necessary for the function of the brain and central nervous system and promotes a state of calm within the body.
-In 2010, scientists at the Boston University School of Medicine found that the levels of the amino acid GABA are significantly higher in people that carry out yoga for anxiety than those who do the equivalent of a similarly strenuous exercise, for example, walking.
+In 2010, scientists at the Boston University School of Medicine found that the levels of the amino acid GABA are significantly higher in people who carry out yoga for anxiety than those who do the equivalent of a similarly strenuous exercise, for example, walking.

 Benefits of Yoga for Anxiety

 - Yoga for anxiety is one of the natural remedies for anxiety and depression that has been proven to be effective.
 Listed below are the benefits of yoga for anxiety: